llamanodes/web3-proxy/README.md

 Options:
-  --eth-primary-rpc the primary Ethereum RPC server --eth-private-rpc the private Ethereum RPC server --listen-port     the private Ethereum RPC
+  --eth-primary-rpc the primary Ethereum RPC server --eth-private-rpc the private Ethereum RPC server --listen-port     the port to listen on
   --help            display usage information

 ```